Published On: December 1, 2021

-Plus, your full card number is never displayed anywhere in a mobile wallet app, meaning those prying eyes won’t be capture your card number for future use.
-This ultimately results into lower chances of fraud.
+Plus, your full card number is never displayed anywhere in a mobile wallet app, meaning those prying eyes won’t be able to capture your card number for future use.
+This ultimately reduces the chances of fraud.

 And the best part? – rewards!